GhadaHathout/Led_control_QT/README.md

    - Use the Qt interface to control the LEDs.

 ## **Video Demonstration**
-You can see the project in action in this short demo video.
+You can see the project in action in this short demo video:https://www.veed.io/view/aafbafed-eb51-4847-82b9-a75ca32d241e?panel=share .

 ## **License**
 This project is open-source and available under the **MIT License**.